 The business analyst’s role includes breaking down primary and secondary data.
-These professionals offer a more comprehensive approach to data analysis which can be implemented in every sector in an organization.
-Business analysis turns information into actionable goals and improve project efficiency.
+These professionals offer a more comprehensive approach to data analysis which can be implemented in every sector of an organization.
+The business analysis turns information into actionable goals and improves project efficiency.

 A better understanding of the market and customer needs makes it possible for a business to gain an advantage over its competitors.
 This can be done by analyzing data gathered through customer and competitor research.

 Business analytics makes it possible to turn data into valuable information.
 It helps businesses create a data-gathering process that could be used to improve efficiency and power future objectives.
 The business analysis breaks down product development and delivery, making it possible to analyze every step of the process and identify possible areas of improvement.